This blog covers the session: Uncover the secret life of your APIs with Azure API Management, by Miao Jiang, Senior Program Manager at Microsoft.

 Consider, you are having multiple azure resources connected and share the information.
 They could be your Logic Apps, Function Apps, Service Bus, and they could form an application together.
 Here comes the APIM as a gateway for this whole Application.
 Systems will access this APIM gateway and share the information for further processing.
 Here we would need a strong tracking tool to track the whole application and its performance.

-We can use Business Activity Monitoring in Serverless360 to track this whole application.
+We can use Business Activity Monitoring in Serverless360 to track this whole application and perform distributed tracing.
 We can leverage the exposed BAM API and policies in APIM to track the requests, responses, and server errors of the whole application.

 By clicking on the analytics, we have an API Inspector which is created by default showing the total request, data transfer, response time.